-Payments revenue rose 28% over the previous year with strong licence sale growth coming from the Americas.
+Payments revenue rose 10% over the previous year with strong licence sale growth coming from the UK with a key deal with Barclaycard.
 The Company has expanded its suite of Payments products by adding new products for additional platforms, vendors and applications, including fraud management, payments analytics and wholesale money transfer applications.

-Consulting services showed growth for a sixth year in a row, with revenue increasing 20% to \$5.5 million as customers increasingly look to extend their Prognosis solution to provide greater insight into their Unified Communications, Payments and Infrastructure environments.
+Consulting services showed growth for a seventh year in a row, with revenue increasing 33% to \$7.4 million as customers increasingly look to extend their Prognosis solution to provide greater insight into their Unified Communications, Payments and Infrastructure environments.